AlexandreFlament/L1-2023-C-Project/README.md

 }
 ```

-The `shape_type` identifies what the `Shape` in the structure is and is the list of all the shapes that are defines.
+The `shape_type` identifies what the `Shape` in the structure is, and is the list of all the shapes that are defined.
 ```c
 typedef enum { POINT, LINE, SQUARE, RECTANGLE, CIRCLE, POLYGON} SHAPE_TYPE;
 ```

-And finnaly, the `ptrShape` is a pointer that directs to the stored shape.
+And finally, the `ptrShape` is a pointer that directs to the stored shape.

-#### Operations on a shape
+#### Operations on a Shape

 Just as for individual shapes, there exist a `create_X_shape` that's in charge of creating a shape for a given type.
 It dynamically allocates memory for a `Shape`, then calls the function to create the shape of type X, who is then associated with the `ptrShape` of the shape.